cristiandaniele/awesome-stateful-fuzzers/README.md

 # awesome-stateful-fuzzers

 This repository contains a list of stateful fuzzers, organised according to the categories presented in the survey paper ["Fuzzers for stateful systems: Survey and Research Directions"](https://dl.acm.org/doi/abs/10.1145/3648468) by
-Cristian Daniele, Seyed Benham Andarzian and Erik Poll that appeared in ACM Computing Surveys in April 2024.
+Cristian Daniele, Seyed Gingham Andarzian and Erik Poll that appeared in ACM Computing Surveys in April 2024.

 Since the publication of that survey several new stateful fuzzers have been appeared.
 To keep track of them we started this github page.
 In fact, there have also been more survey papers about stateful fuzzing (aka protocol fuzzing or stateful protocol fuzzing); we also list these below.